 Tales of immigrants are always filled with ups and downs - some came here to seek their fortune, others came as penniless refugees - but their stories don't end.
 Immigration stories continue with the following generations, as the wheels of time keep turning.

-We wish to thank all those who contributed their personal stories and memories as well as the staff at the Brent Archives, Willesden Jewish Cemetery and Willesden Local History Society.
+We wish to thank all those who contributed their personal stories and memories as well as the staff at the Brent Archives, Willesden Jewish Cemetery (House of Life) and Willesden Local History Society.

 The ancestry.com website has been helpful in nailing down biographic information on the individuals we sought out as has findagrave.com.
 There are gaps in information where names have been changed and records are not available.